 He was the first person to take photos of Omo.

 "It is illegal to kill giraffes in Tanzania because they are the national animal.
-But illegal market hunting for meat is well-known to be rampant around Tarangire," Lee said.
-"Unfortunately all giraffes, not just the white ones like Omo, are threatened by bushmeat poaching."
+But illegal market hunting for meat is well known to be rampant around Tarangire," Lee said.
+"Unfortunately, all giraffes, not just the white ones like Omo, are threatened by bushmeat poaching."

 Lee hopes the media's interest in Omo can be used to shed light on the dire situation facing worldwide giraffe populations.
-According to Lee, habitat depletion and market hunting for giraffe meat has caused giraffe populations all throughout Africa to decline rapidly.
+According to Lee, habitat depletion and hunting for giraffe meat has caused giraffe populations throughout Africa to decline rapidly.